Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 Land Sports and Activities

 Birdwatching is likewise great, and the Turks and Caicos attracts an interesting array of birds.
-The flamingos, herons, egrets, pelicans, and ospreys are impressive, yet there are a number of less-common species to be seen, such as the West Indian whistling duck, peregrine falcon, and the frigatebird.
+The flamingos, herons, egrets, pelicans, and ospreys are impressive, yet there are a number of less-common species to be seen, such as the West Indian whistling duck, the peregrine falcon, and the frigatebird.

 For those on a budget, check out Free Things to Do on Providenciales.